jankoczanik/word-game/README.md

 ## How to Compile: (g++ example)

+1. Clone the repository
-1. Open terminal and navigate to the **project folder**.
+2. Open terminal and navigate to the **project folder**.
-2. Compile the source code:
+3. Compile the source code:

 `g++ -Iinclude src/main.cpp src/trie.cpp src/minimax.cpp`

-3. Run the executable file:
+4. Run the executable file:

 `./a`